 The Virgin Islands Housing Authority has made significant progress throughout FY 2021 in support of the Government of the Virgin Islands (GVI) achieving sustainable recovery.
 VIHA is progressing in redeveloping its old public housing inventory by redesigning critical infrastructure inclusive of housing for low-and-moderate income families.
 Our success in being able to participate in the Tax-Exempt bond market, leverage various disaster funding sources with Low-income Tax Credits, participating in HUD’s RAD Program and the purchasing of land to construct new developments have enabled us to bring reality to our Portfolio Repositioning Strategy.
 Our Portfolio Repositioning Strategy will address some persistent problems associated with the older public housing such as developments that are too large, high concentration of poverty, isolation of public housing communities and wasteful building systems.
 VIHA’s short and intermediate redevelopment plans are to work with our Territorial partners to transform poorly designed public housing to smaller attractive developments with larger apartments designed to be more resilient to hurricanes, with a new level of efficiency, which incorporates significant energy-efficient elements to reduce utility costs to residents.
 A related goal is to work with the Territory to have recreational space such as parks and community centers, designed and placed in centralized locations accessible to the entire community to reverse the isolation of recreation for residents in public housing.

 VIHA’s plans for redevelopment in terms of the size of apartments are, in part, guided by the demographics on our waiting list and general demographic trends in the Territory.
+We collaborated with our residents in these efforts even with the challenges of the national COVID pandemic.
 Smaller families have been a consistent trend in the last two decades.
 Thus, we will be constructing affordable housing with primarily one, two and three bedrooms.
 Larger families will be accommodated through Housing Choice Vouchers.
 We also note that the Race/Ethnicity population of our Waiting List reflects the approximate composition in the U. S. Virgin Islands.

 Lastly, VIHA’s plans to transform its old public housing will rely heavily upon the increased use of Housing Choice Vouchers which will assist in short-term relocation and permanent housing options for families.
 VIHA will continue to use Project-Based Vouchers in its new affordable housing as HUD aggressively implements its Rental Assistant Demonstration (RAD) program nationwide.